Alfred Hitchcock once articulated the three fundamental prerequisites to create a great film. Here’s what he said:

 Source

-Throughout the research, consistently keep examples that you can revisit and bookmark stories that inspired you.
 Make notes based on the traction the videos deserve, the platforms that did well for your target audience, and the type of videos.
-Another important thing to observe is the placement of videos in your marketing funnel.
+Use a tool like Article Summarizer to ensure your notes are succinct.

 Subsequently, figure out where to place the video, the right platform can make a big difference in overall engagement and action.
 Remember, you don’t have to align your goals with competitors but with the audience at large.
 So, if you have any criticism of the competitors, make a note of that too.
 These will be the things you don't want to do.